 Your blood holds the truth about your health.
 It not only gives comprehensive but the most current and scientifically backed information.
 This makes blood tests one of the best ways to track and improve your wellbeing.
 Here’s why we believe in blood:

 Blood is one of the oldest and most used ways to check a person’s wellbeing.
-As a result, there are thousands of research papers that provide strong scientific evidence linking blood results to a person’s health.
+As a result, thousands of research papers provide strong scientific evidence linking blood results to a person’s health.
 So, with blood, you get medically validated information about your health.

 Your blood is deeper than your skin, literally and figuratively.
 It goes deeper than biometric measurements like heart rate, body temperature, respiratory rate, sleep and such.
-It reflects your real health based on your metabolism, which is all the vital chemical processes that occur inside your body and help you maintain a healthy life.
+It reflects your real health based on your metabolism, that is, all the vital chemical processes that occur inside your body and help you maintain a healthy life.
 Meaning, you measure medically recognised health markers (commonly known as biomarkers) such as fats, sugars, proteins, cholesterol, amino acids and more to track your wellbeing.
 And since blood responds to your daily lifestyle, vis-a-vis what you eat, how much you exercise, how well you sleep, your stress levels and so on, it can track your health real-time.
 A blood test can show changes in your metabolic health within a couple of weeks.